-This knob is next to the fan knob.
-It controls the temperature of the air flowing into your vehicle.
-Turn the knob clockwise for warmer air.
-Turn the knob counterclockwise for cooler air.
+The middle knob on the control panel lets you select the relative temperature of the air flowing into the passenger area of your vehicle.
+This knob will allow you to adjust the relative air temperature independently of the function knob setting.
+Turn the knob toward the red area for warmer air.
+Turn the knob toward the blue area for cooler air.

-Function Knob
+Mode Knob